brucdeng/ASL-recognition/README.md

 Video Link: https://youtu.be/HajB17ezOwE

 ## Practical Application
 With the existing communication barrier between the deaf community and others, this highly accurate application can help both parties connect with each other easily.
+Using this program, American Sign Language gestures can now be easily translated to English text, allowing those who do not speak sign language to communicate with the deaf.